What is a creditor?

-In New York, the statute of limitations for filing a debt collection lawsuit is six years, counting from the date of default.
+In New York, the statute of limitations for filing a debt collection lawsuit is between three and six years, counting from the date of default.
 The date of default is roughly 30 days after you last made a payment.
-In other words, if you last made a payment on your credit card in December 2000, you can be sued for that debt until approximately January 2007.
-However, a 2010 court decision confirmed that the statute of limitations on some credit card debts may be as short as three years (see discussion under “Defense 3: Statute of Limitations”).
+As of April 7, 2022, New York has a three-year statute of limitations on many kinds of consumer debts, including credit card debts.
+For other kinds of consumer debts, a longer statute of limitations — up to six years — may apply.
+See discussion under “Defense 3: Statute of Limitations” for more info.

-However, if the creditor obtains a judgment against you within the statute of limitations period, the statute of limitations to collect on the judgment is 20 years.
+However, if a creditor obtains a judgment against you, the statute of limitations to collect on the judgment is 20 years.

 Can a debt collector contact me about a debt that is past the statute of limitations?